netsec-ethz/scion-tutorials/content/advanced/setup_endhost.md

 sed -i "s/127\.0\.0\.1/$NODE_IP/" /etc/scion/gen/ISD*/AS*/*/topology.json
 ```

-!!!
-Note
+{% include alert type="note" content="
 Only `PathServer`, `CertificateServer` and the `InternalAddrs` of `BorderRouter` need to be accessible for the end host.
 This command also changes the address for the `BeaconServer` and the `CtrlAddr` of the `BorderRouter` as a bonus, for the sake of simplicity.
+" %}

 Restart your AS services by running